 Can I visit my loved one in a care home?

-The government recommends that care homes restrict all non-essential visits.
-If you have an important reason to see someone in a care home, you should contact the home in advance before attempting to visit.
-The care home manager will decide whether your visit is essential.
+However, you should contact the home in advance before attempting to visit.
 Don’t attempt to visit if you feel unwell, however mild.